Managing Principals

 Repeat this as needed for each person that you want to be able to reference in gittuf policy.

-When you are done, let’s see where the true power of gittuf shines through, writing rules.
+When you are done, let’s see where the true power of gittuf shines through, writing rules in Managing Rules.